 Marsh and Thompson grapefruit, in Lisbon, Eureka, and Villafranca lemon, and in tankan.
 The infected trees were located in various parts of Taiwan (Table 1).

 The 10 control plants grew normally, showing no symptoms of exocortis.
-Several citron plants, from the same source, propagated b.
-Time in weeks for citron shoots to develop symptoms.
+Several citron plants, from the same source, propagated on lemon seedlings by conventional top grafting or by budding also developed no symptoms of exocortis.